 Home to the nation’s second largest railroad system, the Lone Star State is connected with more than 14,361 miles of track, and its railroad system maintains more rail miles than any other state.

-With an international airport, regional airport, and general aviation all within less than 30 miles, air travel and freight is easily accessible from Midlothian.
+With an international airport, regional airport, and general aviation all within less than 35 minutes, air travel and freight is easily accessible from Midlothian.
 Our community within the DFW Metroplex supports industrial, distribution, and retail development, in addition to being one of the most logistics-friendly locations in the U.S.

 Midlothian is just 32 miles from DFW International Airport and 31 miles from Dallas Love Field Airport.
 Closer to home, Mid-Way Regional Airport is a short 12 miles from RailPort Business Park.
 Located on Highway 287 between Midlothian and Waxahachie, the airport features a 6,500-foot runway, an 8,000-square-foot terminal building, and 61 aircraft rental hangars.